markmfredrickson/optmatch/README.md

     $ git clone git@github.com:YOURUSERNAME/optmatch.git

+To ensure you have all the required dependencies to work with `optmatch`, you can automatically install them with

+    $ make dependencies

 As mentioned, `optmatch` is developed with `devtools` and requires it to compile.
 Once you have installed `devtools`, you may create a bundled package with